Face Lift / Chin Lift in Dubai

 Are there good alternatives to surgical facelifts?
 As people age, they often lose definition in their chin and jaw line due to fatty deposits, weakening muscles and loose skin where the neck and chin once made a right angle.
 By improving the neck region, patients’ profiles look years younger and clothes and fashion accessories such as ties, turtlenecks, and necklaces are worn more comfortably.

 Younger patients, who generally have more skin elasticity and have a “wattle” because of an overload in fat deposits just under the skin, often benefit from liposuction alone.
-Middle-aged patients generally have fat deposits, as well as, loose neck muscles and skin, requiring the fat removal and muscle tightening technique.
+Middle-aged patients generally have fat deposits, as well as loose neck muscles and skin, requiring the fat removal and muscle tightening technique.
 Patients older than 55-60 usually need more contouring in the neck region and require a facelift where excess skin is removed.

 With these alternative procedures performed under local anesthesia, many patients look younger without the financial cost and downtime associated with a standard facelift.
+If you are interested in undergoing a face lift or chin lift in Dubai, please do not hesitate to get in touch with our cosmetic surgeon.
+Schedule a consultation with our specialists.
+To find a CosmeSurge center near you, please check this list.